aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 An alien of some sort will be appearing to you shortly.
+> 🥠 He who laughs at himself never runs out of things to laugh at.

-Last update: Sat Dec  4 05:06:30 2021
+Last update: Sun Dec  5 03:48:45 2021

 ### Let's play! 🎮